Whitney Nic James

 Add Mirrors

-Adding mirrors not only makes a room appear larger but also helps let in light if placed near a window.
-Mirrors can also serve as the focal point or statement piece of a room, depending on the placement.
+Mirrors make a room appear larger and help let in light if placed near a window.
+Depending on the placement, mirrors can also serve as the focal point or statement piece of a room.
 Adding more than one mirror, such as a mirror gallery wall, is a fantastic way to add interest and personality to a room.

 Simple Ways to Refresh Your Home